 Kids use technology from an ever-increasing young age, most will be using devices by the age of 4 and will have their lives documented in pictures from birth. never before has there been such a need for parents to keep kids safe.

-Keeping your family safe online is an ever-increasing worry and battle for parents as technology updates quicker than parent can keep up-to-date.
+Keeping your family safe online is an ever-increasing worry and battle for parents as technology updates quicker than a parent can keep up-to-date.
 As a grandmother, I know how much I worry about my grandchildren and my adult children.
 But how can you police your children’s every move online, give them the freedom to keep up with friends and family and still keep them safe?

 Advise and Tips for Parents